FarronF/limerick-council-meetings/meetings/2023/07/17-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 22nd May 2023.md

 amendments to the Scheme of Priority for Affordable Dwelling Purchase Arrangements,

-together with copy of the amended Scheme of Priority for adoption by the Council.--- 15
+together with copy of the amended Scheme of Priority for adoption by the Council.
+---
+15

 Proposed by Councillor Sheahan (J);